goalgorilla/open_social_living_style_guide/README.md

  They are made up of some atoms.
 The drupal theme template overrides demonstrate how we can map twig variables in the styleguide to the drupal data.

- [screenshot]

 The hero components include 4 types.

  1. the content type hero component (topic, events)
  1. the group entity hero component
  1. the profile entity hero component
  1. the hero section from the social_landing_page (example of how to integrate 3rd party module)

-Visually and structurally they are all quite similar. [screenshot]
+Visually and structurally they are all quite similar.

-#Motivations
+## Motivations

 1. Reduce inconsistency due to having either multiple developers, and/or multiple contexts (example of context = hero component on profile versus on topic) without a good understanding of the holistic picture.
 The end-user and client don’t care about implementation.
 As developers we should have good reasons for differences in implementation between two seemingly similar components.
 "Another developer did it" is not